Album Liner Notes

 There was

-no dew on the grass an the sun never came shinin over the
+no dew on the grass an the sun never came shinin over

 mountain -

-nothin t tell yuh it was mornin cept the pins and needles feelin
+There was nothin t tell yuh it was mornin cept the pins and needles feelin

-in yer arms
+in yer arms an

-an legs from stayin up all nite -
+legs from stayin up all nite

 But all 'f